Property Transfer Duties

 |

-The process to lodge duty transactions for assessment and make payment.
+| | How to lodge paper-based duty transactions for assessment and make payments.

 |